solana-labs/solana/docs/src/proposals/optimistic_confirmation.md

 * `X > X'` implies `X > S'.last` and `S.last > S'.last`
 and for all `s` in `S'`, `s + lockout(s) < X`

+(The last two rules imply the ranges cannot overlap):
 Otherwise the validator is slashed.

 `Range(vote)` - Given a vote `v = vote(X, S)`, define `Range(v)` to be the range